Calcium is arguably the most important nutrient in your body.

 is stored in your bones and your teeth, which supports skeletal function and structure.
-The rest of the calcium in your body is used for other critical functions such as muscle contraction, blood vessel contraction and expansion and sending messages through the nervous system.
+The rest of the calcium in your body is used for other critical functions such as muscle contraction, blood vessel contraction and expansion, and sending messages through the nervous system.

-10 Signs of Calcium Deficiency
+Signs and Symptoms of Calcium Deficiency

-- Tingling fingers
+- Tingling Fingers

 - Muscle cramps